 Area Ambulance Service is required to abide by a requested restriction when you ask that we not release PHI to your health plan (insurer) about a service for which you (or someone on your behalf) have paid Area Ambulance Service in full.
 We are also required to abide by any restrictions that we agree to.
 Notwithstanding, if you request a restriction that we agree to, and the information you asked us to restrict is needed to provide you with emergency treatment, then we may disclose the PHI to a healthcare provider to provide you with emergency treatment.

 A restriction may be terminated if you agree to or request the termination.
 Most current restrictions may also be terminated by Area Ambulance Service as long we notify you.
 If so, PHI that is created or received after the restriction is terminated is no longer subject to the restriction.
 But, PHI that was restricted prior to the notice to you voiding the restriction must continue to be treated as restricted PHI.

 Right to notice of a breach of unsecured protected health information.
 If we discover that there has been a breach of your unsecured PHI, we will notify you about that breach by first-class mail dispatched to the most recent address that we have on file.
-If you prefer to be notified about breaches by electronic mail, please contact Rex Comerford, our HIPAA Compliance Officer, to make Area Ambulance Service aware of this preference and to provide a valid email address to send the electronic notice.
-You may withdraw your agreement to receive notice by email at any time by contacting Rex Comerford.
+If you prefer to be notified about breaches by electronic mail, please contact Jennifer Peden, our HIPAA Compliance Officer, to make Area Ambulance Service aware of this preference and to provide a valid email address to send the electronic notice.
+You may withdraw your agreement to receive notice by email at any time by contacting Jennifer Peden.

 Internet, Email and the Right to Obtain Copy of Paper Notice